dfusilier/type-director-compass/README.md

 	)
 );
 ```
-For each environment, you'll need to specify font-size and line-height pair for both a base size and a max size.
+For each environment, you'll need to specify font-size and line-height for both a base size and a max size.
 The type scale for each environment will be interpolated from these constraints.

 A `media-query` property should also be set for each environment, except for the environment you'd like to be default.